 - During concrete curing, excess water reacts with the flasks, creating expansive stress to crack the concrete

 - In this process, the pressure from the expanding agent forms a perfectly horizontal crack at cut-off level

 - The top layer of concrete can then be removed using a crane and the breaking back of the pile is complete.

-Piling works are underway at City Square, with Flinders Quarter and Federation Square piling to start in 2019.
+Piling works are underway at City Square, Flinders Quarter and Federation Square.